iditam/CompareNPPs/README.md

-How to use the code for testing a version of NPP
+To use the code for testing a version of NPP

 1. in folder NPP_data: create a sub-folder and put the npp table file inside it